F-1 Immigration Status

 - Keep all original I-20 documents.
 These forms tell your story as an F-1 student.

 - Complete an official immigration transfer if you wish to change educational institutions.
-If you wish to transfer, you will need to notify the ISA office, fill out the transfer out form to request that your SEVIS record be released to the new school.
-You must also obtain a new I-20 for your new school, after the transfer of your SEVIS record.
+If you wish to transfer, you will need to notify the ISA office and complete the transfer out form to request that your SEVIS record be released to the new school.
+You also must obtain a new I-20 for your new school, after the transfer of your SEVIS record.

 - Work only with proper authorization.
 See international student employment for more information on this important topic.

-- Have your I-20 signed by the ISA office, if you will travel outside of the U.S. When travelling, make sure that your I-20 has been signed for travel (on page three of I-20).
+- Have your I-20 signed by the ISA office if you intend to travel outside of the United States.
+When travelling, make sure that your I-20 has been signed for travel (on page three).
 This signature allows an F-1 student to travel for one full year before needing an additional signature.
 Please plan ahead, request your travel signature at least one week in advance of your departure date.

 - Make an appointment and consult with the director when you have any immigration questions.
 Do not seek immigration advice from friends, family or other academic advisers.